From Jar to native cross-platform Java with pipeline

 Motivation

-Everyone has to start somewhere.
 When I began developing my app, I did so with the “next generation” JavaFX.
 In retrospect, it was the correct choice, if only for the lessons learned.
 I will describe the old distribution solution to give you a sense of how things have improved since.

 Java code is compiled and packaged into a jar that can be simply distributed for systems with a JRE.
 That was my hopeful reasoning.
 JRE is no longer provided and JavaFX is not a part of the JDK since version 11.
 And the dependencies were not present in the jar I was trying to export.
 Some of these issues were solved by specifying manifests, source directories and other uninteresting bits.
 I learned that what I needed was a fat / shaded / uber jar.
 A fat jar means including the app’s dependencies in the jar.
 Newer solutions like executable Spring jar are essentially that.